-Hence Moz have a clear demarcation between content marketing and their conversion-funnel.
+Hence Moz have a clear demarcation between content marketing and their conversion funnel.

-It positively influences your website’s credibility and helps you gain authority in the eyes of Google.
+This form of website optimization positively influences your website’s credibility and helps you gain authority in the eyes of Google.

 Let me share an example in the ecommerce space to illustrate my point.